crawfordwynnes/overloadedargs/_posts/2024-12-02-rapid-cacheing-search.markdown

 a.bsearch {|x| p x; x <=> "attt"}
 ```

-## Class Caching
+## Class Cacheing

-The second specific Ruby mechanism that we can use here is class caching.
+The second specific Ruby mechanism that we can use here is class cacheing.
 This takes advantage of something
 that we have seen with memoization.

 This comes in the form of: